 Prereq. or concurrent or permission of Instructor: Soil Management.
 A detailed study of the hydrologic cycle and its many aspects along with the conservation of water and water resource development.
+2 lec.
+4 lab.

 PRad 0104 - Taxonomy of Vertebrates (4)